 It is the symbol of the tropics and elixir of life for many people: the coconut.

-The tree of life and symbol of fertility is worshiped in many countries and is the basis for traditional cuisine.
+The tree of life and symbol of fertility is worshipped in many countries and is the basis for traditional cuisine.
 According to some myths, the coconut has emerged from the head of an ancestor or spirit – that’s why the three little holes look like a face.
 It’s a source of food and fluid that keeps the body healthy and prevents diseases.
-Packed with vitamins, minerals, healthy fats and fiber, it’s a true natural wonder.
+Packed with vitamins, minerals, healthy fats and fibre, it’s a true natural wonder.
 According to scientific studies, coconut water can even be used as an infusion solution.